Make an easy DIY Wood Frame any size you need using a miter box and saw.

-You can make a simple frame using a miter box and a 1″ x 4″ board.
+You can make a simple wood frame using a miter box and a 1″ x 4″ board.
 I wanted to show you that making a frame was possible without a chop saw.
 We had just moved into our new house in Nevada and some of our things were still in our house in Utah.
 Of course, the saw was one of those things.
 So miter box and saw to the rescue.

 I started by cutting a 45 degree angle and used the map as a guide to decide where to make the second cut.
 I made a mark for the second cut and cut another 45 degree angle in the opposite direction.

 Then I did the same with the other 3 sides making sure the cuts fit well.
+There might be an easier way to do this but for a beginner it worked really well.

-I flipped the boards over then used wood glue to hold them together.
+I flipped the boards over and used wood glue to hold them together.
 I also screwed these brackets into place to hold the frame together and make it more secure.
 Then I let it dry for a few hours.

 After the seams were dry I used a sample of Minwax Stainable Wood Filler to fill in the frame seams.